fredatgithub/PoeticHelper/README.md

 # PoeticHelper
-WinForm to help a poet to create poems by counting words and foot and help to create rhyme
+WinForm to help a poet to create poems by counting words and foot and help to create rhyme with a rhyme dictionary and foot dictionary